Reflections on Community And Not-For-Profit Boards and Memberships (Power of Networking)

 The Donors Forum in Chicago might be another resource for similar types of

 information.
-The internet is a powerful tool in this area, with such sites as
+The internet is a powerful tool in this area, with many sites devoted to

 and diligence that you do in your regular business activities.
 Prove to your fellow board